The Death Wave: What It Is, How To Avoid It

 In a death wave, so many people die at once that corpses overwhelm your cemeteries and crematoriums.
 100% of your hearses are on the road, but there’s just too much work to do.

+If you don’t act quickly, your buildings may get abandoned, causing knock-on problems.
+As soon as you can, build new deathcare facilities in the affected areas.
+Make sure they’re evenly spread for maximum efficiency.
 Then, you just have to wait while the hearses get on the road.
 Once they’ve dealt with the surge, it’s a good idea to turn off the excess services to save on upkeep.
 Instead of deleting them, you might want to leave them mothballed, in case of another wave.

 As your population plummets, you’ll see shops and factories complaining about lack of customers and workers.
 It’s tempting to respond by zoning loads of new residential areas.
 It’s crucial not to do that!
 A flood of people will move in to fill the spaces left by the people who’ve just died.
 If you add another surge with new zoning, all those people will die at the same time, meaning your next death wave will be even worse.